SamWindell/workshop/readme.md

 - [Nix search](https://search.nixos.org/packages) is good for both packages and NixOS configuration.nix options.
 - [NixOS & Flakes Book](https://nixos-and-flakes.thiscute.world/) is good.
 - ALT+c is a fzf bash-integration feature to search all subdirs and `cd` into it.
+- To add custom packages, you can use nix-init to generate a default.nix.
+Let's say we put the default.nix in a folder `my-program-nightly`; in the flake.nix you can than call this package using something like: `my-program = pkgs.callPackage ./my-program-nightly { inherit (pkgs.darwin.apple_sdk.frameworks) Carbon Cocoa ScriptingBridge; };`.
+This seems to be roughly the same technique used in the nixpkgs repo: we can use that as a reference.

+### Notes regarding wezterm (May 2024)
+Wezterm would not work on my NixOS wayland system on the nixpkgs 23.11 channel.
+However, on the unstable channel it would at least run, but there were issues where the GUI would not update promptly.
+It wasn't usable.
+After trying various things, I gave up on it.
+It seems too unstable on a Hyprland wayland system.

 ### Notes regarding git + GitHub CLI config (December 2023)
 I tried getting home-manager to manage git's config file `~/.config/git/config`.
 But there was a problem when using this in conjunction with `gh` (GitHub CLI) to authenticate myself to access private git repos.
 This was done by enabling `programs.gh.enable = true;` and `programs.git.enable = true; programs.git.extraConfig {...}`.
 The problem is that `gh` requires write-access to it's own config file as well as git's config file.
 But that's not possible because nix manages them though symlinks.
 It's mainly a problem because `gh` seems like the easiest way to login to GitHub. `git-credential-manager` didn't work on my system due to GUI issues.
 To workaround this I'm not using these options and so have to manually configure git username+email per machine.